Children & Teenagers

 A less formal structure (Chevruta) is offered to the wider community on a Sunday.
 Starting with lunch and followed by practical activities the children come together to learn about festivals and traditions through the medium of arts and crafts.

-Throughout the year the EHC organises “Festival” events for all the children and Toddler group to allow all the children to celebrate the festivals together in a fun way.
+Throughout the year the EHC organises “Festival” events for all the children and the Parent & Toddler group to allow the children to celebrate the festivals together in a fun way.
 On Sukkot, the children participate in decorating the Succah.
 At Chanukah, children light the candles and sing Chanukah songs in the Synagogue.
 Afterwards a party is held in the Communal Hall with doughnuts and latkes for everyone, and entertainment for the children.
 Tu B’Shevat is celebrated with a Seder and environmental themed activities.
 Purim is celebrated with vigour, with art and craft activities and a fancy dress parade and Pesach sees the traditional model seder and matzah making.

 In recent years the children and parents have participated in Mitzvah Day activities, learning about foodbanks, local refugee projects and community responsibility.
 The families also organise and take part in making deliveries of gifts on Rosh Hoshonah and Purim to the elderly and infirm in the community.